 Richard Leinfellner: Yeah, it did pretty well.
 EA was very happy with it.
 I can’t remember the exact numbers.
 And what was really amazing about this, is of course now they knew they had a team that could deliver.
 And that meant I got the budget to do Theme Park World and Theme Park World did spectacularly well.

 Stay Forever: And that worked out for you.
-So, the team went straight with no losses, no people quitting?
+So, the team went straight over with no losses, no people quitting?

 Richard Leinfellner: No, no, I told them exactly what the plan was.
 I’ve known these people for almost my entire life.
 I made it absolutely clear there’s a real purpose to you being here.
 Stage one is ship Dark Omen, stage two is doing Theme Park.